-Based on the information available to the Office, in 44 (61%) of the 72 intimate partner fatalities involving alleged homicide finalised between 1 July 2012 and 30 June 2021, prior family and domestic violence between the parties had been reported to WA Police Force and/or other public authorities.
+Based on the information available to the Office, in 46 (61%) of the 75 intimate partner fatalities involving alleged homicide finalised between 1 July 2012 and 30 June 2022, prior family and domestic violence between the parties had been reported to WA Police Force and/or other public authorities.
 The Ombudsman's reviews identify where perpetrators have a history of reported violence, with one or more partners, and examines steps taken to hold perpetrators to account for their actions and support them to cease their violent behaviours, in accordance with the intent of the former State Strategy.

-The Ombudsman's reviews have examined processes for the rehabilitation of perpetrator behaviours, where perpetrators of family and domestic violence are imprisoned.
-In 2020-21, the Ombudsman's reviews have also examined opportunities to improve information sharing across agencies, to address perpetrator behaviours.
+The Ombudsman's reviews have examined processes for the rehabilitation of perpetrator behaviours, where perpetrators of family and domestic violence are imprisoned or supervised on community based orders.
+In 2021-22, the Ombudsman's reviews have continued to examine opportunities to improve information sharing across agencies, to address perpetrator behaviours, and has made one associated recommendation.